yanarchy/slothmachine/README.md

-# Espresso Bar Slot Machine
+# Espresso Bar Sloth Machine

+### Ok, I notice how it says sloth but you asked for slot.
+I may have typo-ed.
+BUT, I think it was meant to be.

+No caffeine for most people makes them a sloth.

+Ta-da.

+Sloth slot machine.

 ### What will you be having today?